 For example, if you have to bring your pet to the vet because they are lethargic and your veterinarian needs to run tests to determine what’s wrong, you can expect your pet insurance company to reimburse you for those costs if they’re covered.
 You can also expect reimbursement for treatments associated with covered illnesses and injuries.

 These are what are known as accident/injury plans.
-They are the most common type of pet insurance.
-They can cover the costs of x-rays, CT scans, procedures, surgeries, emergency veterinary care, and even prescriptions, depending on the plan.
+They're the most common type of pet insurance.
+They can cover the cost of dog x-rays, CT scans, procedures, surgeries, emergency veterinary care, and even prescriptions, depending on the plan.

 Preventive treatments are important for keeping your pet healthy.
-They can help your pet avoid more serious complications that are both more unpleasant for the animal and more expensive to treat.
+They can help your pet avoid serious health complications that are both unpleasant and expensive to treat.
+Here's a look at several common examples...

 |Where to look||What to look for||Why you should care|